-Read through the Quick Assessment.
+Read through the Quick Assessment to the Right.
 Consider if you or someone you love has experienced a traumatic experience(s), and is indeed suffering from many of those symptoms.

 Post Traumatic Stress Disorder (PTSD) is a real illness.
 You may get PTSD after living through a traumatic event such as: war and combat, hurricane or any other natural disaster, a house fire, a bad car accident, an airplane crash, a dangerous robbery, severe violence or homicide, sudden life threatening illness or death, rape, sexual abuse and incest, physical abuse, severe neglect, family alcoholism and drug addiction, and witnessing a parent being battered.
 One may even experience a series of traumas.

 The signs and symptoms of PTSD may start right after the event.
 The first month of symptoms is termed “Acute Stress Disorder“.
 If the symptoms continue past one month, or the stress lies dormant and the symptoms appear years later, the disorder takes on the new name “Post Traumatic Stress Disorder.
 Some people even develop new and more severe symptoms later in life, if untreated.